SoftUni-Internal/interactive-content/EN/09-Final-Exam/03-Problem-04.md

 - `{percentage of food eaten by the cat}% eaten from the cat.`

-The amount of c**ookies eaten must be rounded to the nearest whole number.**
+The amount of **cookies eaten must be rounded to the nearest whole number.**

-The percentage of food m**ust be formatted to the second digit after the decimal point.**
+The percentage of food **must be formatted to the second digit after the decimal point.**

 [code-task title="Food for Pets" taskId="js-pb-final-exam-Food-for-Pets" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]